NaziyaThabasum7386/Landing-Page-for-a-Restaurant/README.md

 # Foodie House - React Application

-This README provides an overview of the main components in the Landing Page for a Restaurant React application, detailing their functionalities and purpose within the application.
+This README provides an overview of the main components in the Landing Page for a Restaurant React application, detailing their functionalities and how responsiveness is handled within the application.

 ## Table of Contents